Florida condo reform architect says new legislation on cost issues shouldn’t come before January

 That’s what happened with the Champlain Towers South condo.
 A year before the collapse that killed 98 people, an independent budget review warned association members that they had less than 7% of the recommended amount of money needed to repair the building and remain solvent.

 But little compelled them to act on the information.
-The Legislature passed a law in 2008 requiring reserve studies to be conducted every five years.
+The Legislature passed a law in 2008 providing for mandatory inspections every five years, which unit owners could waive.
 Lawmakers repealed the rule two years later amid pressure from real estate lawyers and property managers.

 Two localities set their own standards.
-Miami-Dade and Broward, where a preponderance of the state’s condo inventory stands, have programs to recertify all their buildings 40 years after construction.
+Miami-Dade and Broward, where a preponderance of the state’s condo inventory stands, have programs to recertify all their buildings 30 years and 25 years, respectively, after construction.

 “Had they chosen the 30-year mark, Champlain Towers would not have collapsed,” Lopez said.
 “We’ve corrected that.
 It’s in the other 65 counties that no building has ever been certified by a local government.”